-What do I expect in the Introductory Lesson?
+What do I expect in the Introductory Piano Lesson?

-Our Introdcutory Piano Lesson is a 30-minute private session.
-You will meet the instructors, try out our grand piano, and ask all the questions you want.
+Our Introductory Piano Lesson is a 30-minute private session.
+You will meet the instructors, try out our grand piano, and ask all the questions that you have in mind.
 We will introduce you to note and rhythm reading, we also have many music games for young beginners!

 We want you to feel the difference and have fun!